ndemia/failed-interview-two/README.md

 ## Design

-A design guideline was provided, but because this is my version of that project, I decided to ditch that and make it fun.
+A design was provided, but I decided to ditch it and make a more fun one instead.

 ## Pre-built part